hdShang/arxiv-daily/docs/cs-AI/2025-08-10/papers/250807201v1-propagation-tree-is-not-deep-adaptive-graph-contrastive-learning-app.md

 ---
 layout: default
-title: Propagation Tree Is Not Deep: Adaptive Graph Contrastive Learning Approach for Rumor Detection
+title: "Propagation Tree Is Not Deep: Adaptive Graph Contrastive Learning Approach for Rumor Detection"
 ---

 # Propagation Tree Is Not Deep: Adaptive Graph Contrastive Learning Approach for Rumor Detection